jophilip/Algorithms/README.md

 # somethingnew
-This repository is only a placeholder.
+This repository is a learning initiative.
-This file is edited on May 17, 2020.
+The plan is to implement the fundamental data structures and algorithms in C++.
+The list below covers the implementation items.